jamesmacwhite/gedling-borough-council-bin-calendars/USAGE.md

         url: https://www.gbcbincalendars.co.uk/ical/gedling_borough_council_tuesday_b_garden_bin_schedule.ics
 ```

-## JSON format
+## JSON

-Using the [ical2json library](https://www.npmjs.com/package/ical2json) all iCal files are also available as JSON endpoints, published under: `https://www.gbcbincalendars.co.uk/json/`, with the filename being the same as ical path with the exception of being `.json` instead of `.ical`.
+Using the [ical.js library](https://github.com/kewisch/ical.js) all calendars are also available as JSON endpoints, published under: `https://www.gbcbincalendars.co.uk/json/`, with the filename being the same as ical path with the exception of being `.json` instead of `.ical`.
 E.g. `https://www.gbcbincalendars.co.uk/json/gedling_borough_council_wednesday_g2_bin_schedule.json`.

-If you would like to parse the data as JSON, these formats may be better suited for you.
+Internally, the HTML calendars are derived from the same JSON data.

 ## Other